Approximately seven out of ten birds that migrate over North America rely on prairie wetlands during part of their life cycle

 Marvel at the richness of this northern kingdom for wildlife.
 Then find your own place in the movement to save the stunning prairie wetlands of North America.

-Thank you so much to NetGalley and Simon & Schuster for the opportunity to read this book.
+Thank you so much to NetGalley, Girl Friday Productions and Flashpoint for the opportunity to read this book.